Landsmanshaft

-A landsmanshaft (לאַנדסמאַנשאַפט, also landsmanschaft; plural: landsmans(c)haftn or landsmans(c)hafts) is a mutual aid society, benefit society, or hometown society of Jewish immigrants originating from the same European town or region and settling in a new area.
+A landsmanshaft (לאַנדסמאַנשאַפט, also landsmanschaft; plural: landsmans(c)haftn or landsmans(c)hafts) is a mutual aid society, benefit society, or hometown society of Jewish immigrants originating from the same European town, area or region and settling in a new geographical area.

 History

 The landsmanshaft organizations aided immigrants' transitions from Europe to America by providing social structure and support to those who arrived in the United States without the family networks, practical skills and economic resources that had sustained them in Europe.
-Toward the end of the 19th and in the beginning of the 20th centuries, they provided immigrants help in learning English, finding housing or a place to live and work, locating family and friends, and an introduction to participating in a democracy, through their own meetings and procedures such as voting on officers, holding debates on community issues, and paying dues to support the society.
-Through the first half of the 20th century, meetings were often conducted and minutes recorded in Yiddish, which was the language that all members could understand.
+Toward the end of the 19th and in the beginning of the 20th centuries, they provided immigrants help in learning English, finding and providing housing or accommodation and employment, locating family and friends, and an introduction to participating in local democracy, through their own meetings and procedures such as voting on officers, holding debates on community issues, and paying dues to support the society and community.
+Through the first half of the 20th century, meetings were often conducted and administrative minutes recorded in Yiddish, which was the language that all members could understand, especially among the proletariat.
 As Jewish immigration declined, most landsmanshaft functions faded into the background, but the organizations nevertheless continued as a way of maintaining ties to life in Europe as well as providing forms of housing accommodation, life insurance, disability and unemployment insurance, and subsidized burial.